KothaNikhil/FactoryManagement/README.md

 ### Dashboard
 - View summary cards for total purchases, sales, and wastage
-- Monitor recent transactions
+- Monitor recent transactions with "Entered By" information
 - Check low stock alerts

+### User Selection
+- Select your username from the dropdown in the top-right header
+- Must be done before entering any transactions
+- Your username will be automatically recorded with all changes

+### User Management
+- Access via **Users** menu item
+- Create new users with username and role
+- Edit existing users or deactivate accounts
+- View all users with their status and creation date
+- Search users by username or role

 ### New Transaction
+1. **Select your user** from header dropdown first
-1. Select transaction type (Buy/Sell/Wastage)
+2. Select transaction type (Buy/Sell/Wastage)
-2. Choose item from dropdown (shows current stock)
+3. Choose item from dropdown (shows current stock)
-3. Select party (optional for wastage)
+4. Select party (optional for wastage)
-4. Enter quantity and price per unit
+5. Enter quantity and price per unit
-5. Total amount is auto-calculated
+6. Total amount is auto-calculated
-6. Select date and entering user
+7. Select date
-7. Add optional notes
+8. Add optional notes
 8. Click "SAVE TRANSACTION"

 ### Reports & Analytics